UANATACA/ONESHOT-REPO/oneshot_gui.md

 1. The business application creates a new digital signature request, providing all required user data
 2. One-Shot Optimizer returns an identifier for the certificate request
 3. The business application provides the documents to be signed by the end user
+4. The business application retrieve the service contract
-4. The business application shows the documents to be signed to its end user
+5. The business application shows the documents to be signed and the service contract to its end user
-5. After reviewing the document, the end user agrees to sign it
+6. After reviewing the documents, the end user agrees to sign them
-6. The client application starts the signature process with an authentication method provided by the client
+7. The client application starts the signature process with an authentication method provided by the client
-7. One-Shot Optimizer takes care of computing the hash of the documents to be signed in the business layer
+8. One-Shot Optimizer takes care of computing the hash of the documents to be signed in the business layer
-8. Hashes are sent together with the request identifier and an id of the busuness authentication method to Uanataca Services
+9. Hashes are sent together with the request identifier and an id of the busuness authentication method to Uanataca Services
-9. The end user signature certificate is generated and used to sign the hashes
+10. The end user signature certificate is generated and used to sign the hashes
-10. The signed hashes and the signature identifier are returned to the One-Shot Optimizer
+11. The signed hashes and the signature identifier are returned to the One-Shot Optimizer
-11. One-Shot Optimizer generates the signed document envelopment, combining the original documents with the signed hashes
+12. One-Shot Optimizer generates the signed document envelopment, combining the original documents with the signed hashes
-12. Finallly, the business application calls One-Shot Optimizer API to obtain the signed documents
+13. Finallly, the business application calls One-Shot Optimizer API to obtain the signed documents